Attention#

 • similar porosity magnitudes

-• well 2 porosity log (left)
+• the Well 2 porosity log (left)

 plot_entropy_log(well2,all_weights) # plot the attention weight entropy over all predictions